raptorjs-legacy/rapido/README.md

 ### Installing Stacks
 A new stack should be installed just like any other Node module using `npm`.
 For example:<br>
-`npm install rapido-raptorjs`
+`$ npm install rapido-raptorjs`

 Stacks can also be installed globally using the `--global` switch for `npm` (e.g. `npm install rapido-raptorjs --global`).
-When launched Rápido will search for stacks and commands in all of the first-level Rápido modules found in any of the available `node_modules` directories.
-Rápido uses the same module search path that Node uses and will begin its search in the current working directory.
-A Rápido module is indicated by the existence of a `rapido.json` configuration file in the root directory of the module.
+When launched Rápido will search for Rápido stacks and commands in all of the first-level Node modules found in any of the available `node_modules` directories.
+Rápido uses the same module search path that Node uses and will begin its search in the current working directory and ending in the global `node_modules` direcotry.
+A Rápido stack is indicated by the existence of a `rapido.json` configuration file in the root directory of the module.

-### Switching Stacks
+### Enabling Stacks
-The current stack can be switched using the `rap use` command as shown in the sample below:<br>
+Stacks can be enabled and disabled using the `rap use` command as shown in the sample below:<br>
-`rap use raptorjs`
+`$ rap use raptorjs`

 It is also possible to enable multiple stacks:<br>
-`rap use raptorjs jquery backbone`
+`$ rap use raptorjs jquery backbone`

-NOTE: If multiple stacks support the same command then you will be prompted to choose a stack when invoking the ambiguous command.
+NOTE: If multiple enabled stacks support the same command then you will be prompted to choose a stack when invoking the ambiguous command.

 NOTE: The currently enabled stacks are stored in the `rapido.json` configuration that is discovered first